mazetoken/miners/README.md

 - Download and install [Git](https://gitforwindows.org/)

 - Download and install [Microsoft Visual Studio Community 2019](https://visualstudio.microsoft.com/en/) with Node.js and C++ desktop defaults packages and at least C++, CMake and MSVC v.140 - VS 2015.
-If the miner won't work you need to add more features: MSVC v.142 VS 2019, C++ ATL, C++/CLI, Java Script diagnostic and maybe Python panel: default package
+If the miner won't work you need to add more features: MSVC v.142 VS 2019, C++ ATL, C++/CLI, Java Script diagnostic and maybe Python panel: default package.
+It takes a lot of disc space.

 - Download [mazebchdminer.zip](https://github.com/mazetoken/mining/raw/master/mazebchdminer.zip) and unzip it.
 Copy mazebchdmazeminer folder to drive C. Open the folder and open .env file in notepad.
 Paste your WIF in .env.
 Save the file